dkwok94/holbertonschool-low_level_programming/README.md

 # Holberton School Low-Level Programming Project

 ## Overview
 The contents of the following folders are a series of programs that I wrote for a project at Holberton School about low level programming using the C programming language.
-The programs in this repository were assigned based on prompts given and written by the school staff to accomplish certain tasks.
-The repository will be updated as more programs and units are added.
+Contained in these projects are the basics of computer science including conditionals, loops, nested loops, data types, strings, pointers, recursion, memory allocation and freeing, variadic functions, file I/O, bit manipulation, positional arguments, and static and dynamic libraries.
+There are projects on data structures like arrays, singly-linked lists, doubly-linked lists, hash tables, and stacks as well as sorting and searching algorithms.

 ## Software
 * Ubuntu 14.04.5 LTS (trust)